Vetoquinol SA

 Applying a consistent sales and marketing approach in line with best practice operating market

 A.2.3.
+Sales oversight is delegated to territory directors, but no central compliance mechanism or disciplinary actions are disclosed.
 It is unclear from public disclosure who is responsible for oversight of the responsible sale and marketing of antibiotics.

 Manufacturing and Production